aeturrell/skimpy/README.rst

 You can try this package out right now in your browser using this `Google Colab notebook`_ (requires a Google account).
 Note that the Google Colab notebook uses the latest package released on PyPI (rather than the development release).

+(Please note that *skimpy* is waiting for a readthedocs site name to become available.)

 Features
 --------